renzwo/cardano-plutus-apps-install-m1/README.md

 cd plutus-playground-client
 npm run start
 ```
-17 wait until client has started! will take some time.
+17 wait until client has started! will take some time. same here as above: if there are errors be sure to try at least a second build!

 TODO client still fails because of errors.